-All nodes maintain a copy of the state.
-For instance, each node knows the balances of all network participants' crypto accounts.
-At the end of each round of the algorithm, each node calculates the new state by processing all transactions that were received in that round and before.
-Each node then digitally signs a hash of that shared state, puts it in a transaction, and gossips it out to the network.
+There is a shared state that is maintained by every node in the ledger (or in the shard, when the ledger is sharded).
+At the end of each round, each node calculates the shared state after processing all transactions that were received in that round and before.
+It then digitally signs a hash of that shared state, puts it in a transaction, and gossips it out to the community.
 Then it collects those signatures from all other nodes.